-- Follow the guidance contained in ISO/IEC 24772-1 subclause 47.5, especially when interfacing to a language without a predefined API. - Avoid writing Python extension modules by hand. - Where available, use existing interface libraries that bridge between Python and the extension module language, for example, PyO3 for Rust, pybind11 for C++.
+- Apply the avoidance mechanisms provided by ISO/IEC 24772-1:2024 47.5, especially when interfacing to a language without a predefined API. - Avoid writing Python extension modules by hand. - Where available, use existing interface libraries that bridge between Python and the extension module language,